oceanprotocol/docs/content/tutorials/connect-to-networks.md

 ---
-title: Connect to Ocean-Related Networks
+title: Connect Wallets to Networks
-description: On connecting your wallet to Ethereum networks
+description:
 ---

 ## Connect to Ethereum mainnet